audomsak/docker-workshop/full-lab.md

   docker container run -d -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=testdb -v pgdata:/var/lib/postgresql/data --name postgres postgres
   ```

 - Inspect the volume using a command below.
 Then look for `"Mounts"`.
-And then open a file explorer to demostrate that Docker would create an annonymous volume automatically.
+And then open a file explorer to verify that Docker would create a named-volume automatically.

   ```sh
   docker inspect <container ID or name>